gimKondo/wyly/app-web/README.md

 ## Setup development environment

+### fvm and flutter

 1. Install flutter by fvm: `fvm install`
 2. Ensure that web is installed: `fvm flutter devices`
    - If "Chrome (web) • chrome • web-javascript" is showed, that OK

+### env

+1. Copy "assets/sample.env" to "assets/.env"
+2. Set each values
+   - values of Firebase is on Firebase console
+   - Google Auth value is on [GCP console](https://console.cloud.google.com/apis/credentials)

 ## Run on local